ODBC from C tutorial (part 1) — getting started

 SQLGetData - columns must be retrieved after last bound one

-Result-set generating APIs are the work force of ODBC since they allow you to obtain metadata and issue SQL querying your database.
-A result-set is a list of rows and columns in a statement which you can retrieve e.g. when you call SQLTables to get a list of tables you will get a result-set with 0 or more rows (one per table or view) and each row containing columns containing information about the table.
+Result set generating APIs are the workforce of ODBC since they allow you to obtain metadata and query your database with SQL.
+A result set is a list of rows and columns in a statement, which you can retrieve.
+For example, when you call SQLTables to get a list of tables you will get a result set with 0 or more rows (one per table or view).
+Each row contains columns describing the table.

-For the meta-data APIs which generate result-sets the ODBC specification states what the result-set looks like e.g. for SQLTables you get rows of 5 columns called TABLE_CAT, TABLE_SCHEM, TABLE_NAME, TABLE_TYPE and REMARKS.
+For the metadata APIs that generate result sets, the ODBC specification states what the result set looks like.
+For example, for SQLTables you get rows of 5 columns called TABLE_CAT, TABLE_SCHEM, TABLE_NAME, TABLE_TYPE, and REMARKS.

-The basic meta-data APIs which generate result-sets we'll mention here are:
+The basic metadata APIs that generate result sets are:

-To issue queries on your database you use SQLPrepare followed by SQLExecute or you call SQLExecDirect.
+To issue queries against your database, use SQLPrepare followed by SQLExecute or call SQLExecDirect.
 Here are some examples:

-Now we've covered creating handles, connection and basic result-set generating functions we can actually write a complete program which does something useful i.e. retrieves some useful information from the database.
+Now we've covered creating handles, connecting, and basic result set generating functions, we can actually write a complete program that does something useful.
+Our sample program retrieves some information from a database.

 The general form for fetching results is:

-6. go back to 4 until SQLFetch returns SQL_NO_DATA.
+6. Go back to step 4 until SQLFetch returns SQL_NO_DATA.

-This small example illustrates the most basic operations; connect to the database, issue a request and retrieve the results.
-This example does not attempt to cover all the ODBC APIs used completely and does not include proper error checking but it is a working program which we can also use to cover compilation and linking.
+The following example illustrates the most basic operations: connect to the database, issue a request, and retrieve the results.
+This example does not attempt to cover all the ODBC APIs and does not include proper error checking, but it is a working program that we can also use to cover compilation and linking.

 #include <stdio.h>